 Flea Markets in Massachusetts #5: Charlton Flea Market (new ownership)

 Charlton Flea Market is located an hour outside Brimfield and is a great place to stop by for some last-minute antique and vintage shopping.
 Open year-round, the flea market includes indoor and outdoor spaces.
 You’ll find around 120 vendors at any given time, and their wares include coins, stamps, collectibles, dishes, jewelry, and other vintage pieces.

 If you visit on Sunday, be sure you stop by the market’s kitchen as breakfast and lunch are served until 2:00 pm.
 The outdoor flea market is open on both Saturdays and Sundays, while the indoor flea market is open Sundays only.
 Charlton also includes a co-op store, so be sure you give yourself plenty of time to browse through everything.

 Flea Markets in Massachusetts #6: Yankee Flea Market

 Over 170 vendors across 15,000 square feet make up the Yankee Flea Market in Palmer, Massachusetts.
 The flea market is all indoors and is open six days a week, however, during Brimfield days, you can find the market open all week, so do not miss your chance for that extra day!
 Vendors come in weekly to refresh their offerings.

-Vendor merchandise dates from the 1800’s to present, with jewelry, kitchenware, home decor, artwork, dishes, signs and other vintage items.
+Vendor merchandise dates from the 1800s to the present, with jewelry, kitchenware, home decor, artwork, dishes, signs, and other vintage items.
 Booths and shelves are crammed with wares, making the market like a “labyrinth,” so come prepared to walk!
 According to the owner, the market is currently undergoing remodeling with a new space being added along with additional cash registers.